 Citation

 Applewhite, Thomas Hood (1956) I. Thiocarbamate studies.
 II.
 Preliminary investigations of the alpha-chymotrypsin catalyzed hydrolysis of acylated amino acid esters.
 III.
 The alpha-chymotrypsin catalyzed hydrolysis of methyl hippurate and of benzoyl-L-valine methyl ester.
 IV.
 The enzyme inhibitor dissociation constants of some N-acetyl amino acid N'-methylamides.
-Dissertation (Ph.D.), California Institute of Technology. http://resolver.caltech.edu/CaltechETD:etd-07082004-132616
+Dissertation (Ph.D.), California Institute of Technology. doi:10.7907/03FF-7N17. https://resolver.caltech.edu/CaltechETD:etd-07082004-132616

 Abstract